BreakEven+™ • Estimation Stack • FALIB®

 Transparent breakeven is not just about what is included.
 It is about what is not counted twice.

-One of the easiest ways to corrupt a breakeven model is to keep adding cost layers without clarity on where they belong.
+One of the easiest ways to distort a breakeven model is to keep adding cost layers without knowing where they belong.
 Burden may already be inside a loaded labor number, then get treated again as if it were still missing.
-Support salaries may be built into one stream, then recovered again through another broad overhead bucket.
-Occupancy may sit in operations and also reappear through a separate indirect allocation.

 What Real-Time Transparency Changes